Mrole789/Mrole789/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Python, Web dev and Java.
 - 👯 I’m looking to collaborate on open-source projects, hackathons and anything innovative.
-- 📚 Ask me about why Python is the best programming language.
 - 🎯 Aspiring Senior Python Dev specializing in Cybersecurity.
 - 🔍 I'm actively looking for internship roles in the IT field.